 Facebook besieged by Wall Street, Washington and Europe

-The company on Tuesday was beset on two continents by governments suddenly focused on data security and investors unliked its stock to the point that it lost US$60 billion in value.
+The company on Tuesday was beset on two continents by governments suddenly focused on data security and investors unliked its stock to the point that it lost US$60 billion in value at one time.

 Mr Zuckerberg and chief operating officer Sheryl Sandberg haven't yet spoken publicly about the data leak, despite the global firestorm.
 When Mr Zuckerberg addresses staff on Friday, he's certain to face questions about the controversy.